ababoum/data-driven-vc/readme.md

-# Startech VC - Data-Driven Investment Analysis Platform
+# Nontech VC - Data-Driven Investment Analysis Platform

 A modern web application that performs comprehensive analysis of tech companies using multiple data sources to provide investment insights.